sourcegraph/about/handbook/engineering/distribution/rollbacks.md

 A rollback at a customer could involve very large tables.
 In this case it makes sense to test the rollback with a test cluster that has similarly large amounts of data to get an idea how long the migrations will take and how large the transactions will be.

+### Squashed migrations

+If the rollback overlaps with squashed migrations then careful sorting out of the migration ranges is required.
+This should definitely be tested on a test cluster.

 ## Performing many migrations